csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

     - changes (2) above -- the transition from one hidden state to the next now depends on the input (making it closer to LSTMs)
       - $B = B(x)$
       - $C = C(x)$
+  - RNNs are not Transformers (Yet): The Key Bottleneck on In-context Retrieval ([wen, dang, & lyu, 2024](https://arxiv.org/abs/2402.18510)) - RNNs fail to retrieve info from long contexts, RAG helps
   - Tree Transformer: Integrating Tree Structures into Self-Attention ([wang, .., chen, 2019](https://arxiv.org/pdf/1909.06639.pdf))
   - Waveformer: Linear-Time Attention with Forward and Backward Wavelet Transform ([zhuang...shang, 2022](https://arxiv.org/abs/2210.01989))
 - White-Box Transformers via Sparse Rate Reduction: Compression Is All There Is? ([yaodong yu...yi ma, 2023](https://arxiv.org/abs/2311.13110))